 Health officials in Prince Edward Island say they will shift their focus to getting a first dose of COVID-19 vaccine to all adults by July 1, even if it means delaying the second shot for some.

-People 80 and over, a caregiver or a family member acting on their behalf can make an appointment for a vaccine at a pharmacy.
+New Brunswick health officials say people 70 and older, a caregiver or a family member acting on their behalf can now make an appointment for a vaccine at a pharmacy.

 Quebec has expanded access to COVID-19 vaccines to Montrealers who are essential workers or who have chronic illnesses.